mfikes/morse-key-ble-bridge/README.md

 This repo provides firmware that enables connecting a Morse key to your device as a keyboard, such as for use with the Morse Chat mobile app.

 To use, install the firmware on a Nordic nRF development board (e.g., nRF5340-DK).
 Pressing button one on the dev board sends a space character to a paired Bluetooth device.
 Simply connect a Morse key (straight or keyer) to button one by soldering diagonal contacts, making it function as a low-resistance switch when keyed.

-Since there is a perceptible delay as key signals are transmitted via Bluetooth, it is worth having a keyer that generates the sidetone, while simultaenously turning off the sidetone in the receiving app.
+Since there is a perceptible delay as key signals are transmitted via Bluetooth and then played via audio within the app, it is worth having a keyer that generates the sidetone, while simultaenously turning off the sidetone in the receiving app.
+Note that the latency and jitter is generally good at, say 20 WPM or lower.
+This is related to the fact that the BLE layer employs a connection interval of 15 ms, and at 20 WPM, a dit takes 60 ms and things work out fine.

 To pair with a mobile device, choose _Morse Key BLE Bridge_ in the Bluetooth settings and press button one (or activate the connected Morse key) when prompted to pair.